elliotrap/Widgeme/README.md

 CloudKit.
 You can now add custom habits and mark each one complete for the current day.
 Each check-in is saved to CloudKit so your progress syncs across devices.
 It can now calculate your current and longest streaks for each habit.
+You can edit or delete habits in the main list via swipe actions and the changes are synced to CloudKit.

 This repository only contains the Swift source files.
 You may need to open the `Widgeme.xcodeproj` in Xcode and add a widget extension target to build the